-The Department will write to employer groups on the list of consultees on 18 February 2022 and invite them to nominate up to two individuals for consideration for membership of the Board.
-Information will also be placed on Teachers' Pensions' website.
-If any individual wishes to put themselves forward for consideration, they will still need to supply confirmation from their employer that they support the application.
+The Department will write to member groups on the list of consultees on 18 February 2022 and invite them each to nominate up to two individuals for consideration for membership of the Board.
+Information will also be placed on TP's website, should any individual wish to put themselves forward for consideration.

-The employer groups should provide those interested with the information contained within this letter and invite them to apply by submitting a CV and a supporting personal statement (Annex J) setting out how they meet the criteria of the role.
+The member groups should provide those interested with the information contained within this letter and invite them to apply by submitting a CV and supporting personal statement (Annex J) setting out how they meet the criteria of the role.
 Applicants are also asked to complete a diversity monitoring form (Annex F), a political activity form (Annex G) and a declaration of interest form (Annex H).
-Self-nominating individuals will be invited to contact the TPSPB secretariat mailbox TPS.Pensionboardsecretariat@education.gov.uk for copies of the application pack.
-They will be required to supply a note from their employer confirming that they support the application.
+Self-nominating individuals will be invited to contact the TPSPB secretariat mailbox (tps.pensionboardsceretariat@education.gov.uk) for copies of the application pack.